gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 4.0.0 and newer

-In addition, if the return assistant was enabled when the `GiniVision` instance was created and your client id is configured to extract line items and all the required line item information was successfully extracted, then it will show the line items updated according to the changes the user did in the return assistant.
+In addition, if the return assistant was enabled when the `GiniCapture` instance was created and your client id is configured to extract line items and all the required line item information was successfully extracted, then it will show the line items updated according to the changes the user did in the return assistant.
 The amount to pay field is also updated to contain the total price of the selected line items.